Skip to Content (Press Enter)

 When you first begin looking into surrogacy—whether you are a woman interested in becoming a surrogate mother or intended parents hoping to grow your family through surrogacy—it can feel a little overwhelming.
 Circle Surrogacy is here to help you navigate surrogacy in Florida, from the surrogacy process and how to become a surrogate to how to find a surrogate and much more.

-Surrogacy is a method of growing a family that allows couples and individuals from a variety of backgrounds, ages and sexual orientations the chance to build their families – people who would not be able to do so on their own.
+Surrogacy is a method of growing a family that allows couples and individuals from various backgrounds, ages, and sexual orientations the opportunity to build their families – people who would not be able to do so on their own.

 Intended parents from Florida who use surrogacy include:

 • Heterosexual couples who have struggled with infertility

 • Intended mothers who are unable to carry a child